© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Multiple cross dyke on Little Graffham Bottom, 770m SSW of Hayland Farm is a scheduled monument protected by Historic England under reference 1018059.
 View the official record →

-Multiple cross dyke on Little Graffham Bottom is an ancient linear earthwork monument located in Sussex, England.
+Multiple cross dyke on Little Graffham Bottom is a linear earthwork comprising a series of parallel ditches with associated banks, located in the South Downs landscape of West Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018059.

 Multiple cross dyke on Little Graffham Bottom, 770m SSW of Hayland Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018059.